kleros/cross-chain-realitio-proxy-polygon/README.md

 # Cross-Chain Realitio Proxy

-Enables cross-chain arbitration for Realition (Reality.eth) on xDAI or other AMB-compatible networks using Kleros as arbitrator.
+Enables cross-chain arbitration for Realition (Reality.eth) on Polygon using Kleros as arbitrator.

 ## High-Level Flow Description